Whether you’re doing it for health, animal welfare or environmental reasons, it seems that everyone is starting to embrace plant-based foods.

-Far from being a random experiment, more and more people are getting onboard and – hurrah! – trying out a vegan, plant-based diet throughout January.
+In fact, I’ve been overwhelmed by just how many people are trying out Veganuary this year.
+Far from being a random experiment, more and more of us are getting onboard and – hurrah! – trying out a vegan diet throughout January.

-In just the space of a year, it seems that going vegan has become an acceptable, mainstream way of life.
-However, for some, it can be a little bit overwhelming when switching from a meat-eating diet to a vegan one.
-I found it tricky at times, too!
-Which is why I’ve decided to put together my top tips on going Vegan (the healthy way) to help ease you in…
+In just the space of two or so years, it seems that going vegan has become an acceptable, mainstream way of life.
+However, for some, it can be a little bit overwhelming, which is why I’ve decided to put together my top tips on going Vegan (the healthy way) to help ease you in…

-If you are thinking of making the switch, you could ease yourself in with Meat-Free Mondays, or try Veganuary throughout the month of January.
-Or, you could simply try and switch out some of your main meals and try vegan dishes, instead.
+If you are thinking of making the switch, you could ease yourself in with Meat-Free Mondays, or by embracing Veganuary throughout the month of January and keeping an open mind.
+Or, you could simply try and switch out some of your main meals and opt for some tasty vegan dishes, instead.
 You’d be amazed at how much you find that you really love!
-(This coming from someone who used to adore steak – trust me, you can do it!)

 Let’s face it, you could easily go vegan by simply surviving on Oreos (yes, they are vegan – who knew?!), chips and beans.
 However, I would bet my life that your body will object…

-Instead, I recommend that you do your research so that you can go vegan and feel healthier than ever before.
+Instead, do your research so that you can go vegan and feel healthier than ever before.

-However, don’t be scared – it is very easy to hit your protein goals on a plant-based diet, even if you are big into exercise like me!
+However, don’t be scared – it is very easy to hit your protein goals on a plant-based diet, even if you are big into exercise!

-Another tip I found useful is to supplement!
-There are certain vitamins and minerals that vegan diets are often lacking in, and these can easily be found in supplements.
-I take the following supplements:
+Another tip is to supplement!
+There are certain vitamins and minerals that vegan diets are often lacking in, and these can easily be found in supplements:

-- Vitamin B12 (I actually take a complete B-vitamin supplement), which is key for staving off fatigue – it helps with protein metabolism and the formation of red blood cells
+- Vitamin B12, which is key for staving off fatigue – it helps with protein metabolism and the formation of red blood cells

-- Vitamin D (although I used to take this before I went vegan and even vegetarian – many of us in the UK lack in the sunshine vitamin!)
+- Vitamin D (Many of us in the UK particularly lack in the sunshine vitamin!)

 - Calcium to strengthen bones and teeth and to support muscle and nerve functioning